 What to do

 This is probably the most famous activity in Ölüdeniz and no doubt offers the best view of the Blue Lagoon.
-This is still on my list of things to do so will report back after my next visit to Turkey!
+There are various outfitters that offer paragliding tours which you can book online here.

 Saklikent Gorge is one of the deepest gorges in the world and is a great place to cool off in the hot summer months.
 Upon entering the gorge the water is quite shallow and the gorge is quite wide but the more you venture in, the more narrow it becomes.